-We list the best hotels, hostels, B&Bs and guesthouses in Santiago de Chile as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
-All hotel recommendations have been referenced with customer reviews and we only listed places that have at least a 4 out of 5-star customer review rating.
+We list the best hotels and accommodations in Santiago de Chile as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
+All hotel recommendations have been referenced with customer reviews and we only listed places with at least a 4 out of 5-star customer review rating.

 “This 42-room property opened in October 2016 to rave reviews.
 It ingeniously intertwines old and new as chequered tiles, marble staircases and reconstructed stained-glass windows appear alongside ultramodern light fixtures, geometric furnishings and vertigo-inducing glass floors.”